sigasi/sigasi_insights/content/releasenotes/sigasi-3.00.md

 The Sigasi Studio 3.0 release brings you a rebranded HDL IDE.
 This release brings many improvements, especially for SystemVerilog and the Eclipse workbench.

-Because this release brings major changes, carefully read the "[#How to update?]" section.
+Because this release brings major changes, carefully read the "[How to update?](#how-to-update)" section.

 ## Sigasi Studio 3: Starter, Creator and XL